neams-th-coe/cardinal/doc/content/tutorials/nek_intro.md

 !media standalone_pebble2.png
   id=standalone_pebble2
-  caption=NekRS predicted velocity, pressure, and temperature at a single snapshot in time for turbulent flow at $Re=2000$ style=width:60%;margin-left:auto;margin-right:auto;halign:center
+  caption=NekRS predicted velocity, pressure, and temperature at a single snapshot in time for turbulent flow at $Re=2000$ and $Pr=0.686$ style=width:60%;margin-left:auto;margin-right:auto;halign:center

+!alert note
+We have not done extensive verification of this mesh for [!ac](LES) runs.
+Before adopting this particular single-pebble model for any research purposes, be sure to assess sufficient mesh resolution, such as by comparing the grid spacing to the Taylor microscale.
+This mesh is likely a bit underresolved.

 ## Hex8 vs Hex20